 : freezes everything assigned to constants. the deeply copied and made shareable, "dynamic" objects will be copied so the originally referenced object will not get frozen

 This directive can be used multiple times in the same file as it affects only subsequent constants and only for the current scope.

 magic comment will show a warning whenever your indendation is wrong.
 The last declared

 # warn_indent: true def comments end #=> warning: mismatched indentations at 'end' with 'def' at 3

 Another way to get these warnings to show is by running Ruby with warnings (ruby -w).
 Using a directive to set this to

-false will prevent these warnings from showing.
+will prevent these warnings from showing.